tz-ash/yumi_robot/README.md

-The Support group can be reached out to at [Tangent](https://t.me/TangentChats), where you can ask for help about [Emilia](https://t.me/EmiliaAnimeRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group [✗PigasusSupport](https://t.me/pigasusSupport), where you can ask for help about [❤️Yumi](https://t.me/yumi_robot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 <details>
 	<summary>Heroku Deploy</summary>